nycdepartmentoffinance/onboarding/proxy_R.md

 file.create("C:/Users/BoydClaire/.Renviron", overwrite=FALSE)
 ```

 Open this file in RStudio to add values to it.
-Then, in the newly created `.Renviron` file, copy and paste the following into it (ask Claire or another DOF member for the relevant hostname, port):
+Then, in the newly created `.Renviron` file, copy and paste the following into it:
 ```
-http_proxy = YOUR_HOSTNAME:PORT
+http_proxy = YOUR_HOSTNAME:YOUR_PORT
-https_proxy = YOUR_HOSTNAME:PORT
+https_proxy = YOUR_HOSTNAME:YOUR_PORT
 ```

 This saves the above as environmental variables that are used when configuring the R session.